 - 1. Evidence of eligibility, including institution, programme of study, and supervisor(s) name(s) - 2.
 A full academic transcript - 3.
 A research plan - 4.
-The names of two referees (one of which must be an academic referee).
+A written reference from an academic referee, and the name of a second referee

-1 ACT postgraduate programmes (MA, DMin or PhD) are offered under the accreditation of The Australian College of Theology, not the New Zealand Qualifications Authority (NZQA), and as such are not eligible for student loans.
+ACT postgraduate programmes (MA, DMin or PhD) are offered under the accreditation of The Australian College of Theology, not the New Zealand Qualifications Authority (NZQA), and as such are not eligible for student loans.